 If you are on a variable rate or near the end of a fixed plan, you should be free to switch without exit fees.
 In this case the simplest way to change payment methods is to sign up for a new energy plan.
 Use our technology to compare energy and we’ll show you direct debit deals by default as these are the cheapest.

 If you’re mid contract you may be able to switch your payment method to a monthly direct debit by contacting your supplier.
-If your account is in dept you may need to make a payment for the outstanding amount before you can switch to pay monthly.
+If your account is in debt you may need to make a payment for the outstanding amount before you can switch to pay monthly.